isc-projects/bind9/doc/arm/pkcs11.rst

    This Source Code Form is subject to the terms of the Mozilla Public License, v.
 2.0.
-If a copy of the MPL was not distributed with this file, You can obtain one at http://mozilla.org/MPL/2.0/.
+If a copy of the MPL was not distributed with this file, you can obtain one at https://mozilla.org/MPL/2.0/.

    See the COPYRIGHT file distributed with this work for additional information regarding copyright ownership.